ekotwidodo/ekotwidodo/README.md

 ## Glad to see you here! 🤝

-This is the place where I can explore and upgrade technological things.😃
+This is the place where I can explore and upgrade technological things and doing research.😃

 I have some area of interests:
 - Big Data Engineering and Analytics, Information Retrieval, Knowledge Graph, Machine Learning, Artificial Intelligence
 - Information System and Applications
 - Digital Transformation, Electronic Government (E-Government)

+Feel free to contact and doing some collaborations through email or my social media.

 ## Github Stats
 <table>